 Tuesday 12 June - 10.30-1pm

-The London Real Estate Forum is a huge event in the property industry calendar.
-Exhibitors range from major developers to construction companies, local authorities and architecture practices.
-Introduce your pupils to an industry that needs them, in our schools preview of the exhibition.
-Students will have the chance to see the displays for free, meet property professionals and hear inspiring stories of how they found fulfilling, life-long careers in a huge range of disciplines - from structural engineering to quantity surveying, town planning to landscape architecture.
+Pupils will have the opportunity to meet professionals from across a range of property disciplines and hear inspiring stories of how they found fulfilling, life-long careers in a huge variety of occupations - from structural engineering to quantity surveying, town planning to landscape architecture.

 Practical activities will include careers talks, speed-networking and careers and employability advice.
 Students will also be invited to take part in an interactive guided tour of the exhibition, which will introduce them to state of the art models and displays about the latest developments in central London and the outer boroughs.